Foundation Year (Year 0)

-Applicants who wish to undertake this course without the foundation should have five GCSEs including English Language (or Welsh First Language), Mathematics and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England).
-An IELTS (or equivalent) score of 6.5 is required where English is not the first language, as well as one of the following:
+Applicants who wish to undertake this course without the foundation should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England).
+An IELTS (or equivalent) score of 6.5 is required where English is not the first language.

-112 points from at least 2 A levels to include grades CC, one to be in a Biological Science; Welsh Baccalaureate Advanced Diploma considered as a third subject
+112 points from at least 2 A levels to include grades CC, one to be in a Biological Science; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject

-QCF BTEC Extended Diploma Distinction Merit Merit within a Biological Science
+RQF BTEC National Extended Diploma / Cambridge Technical Extended Diploma grade Distinction Merit Merit within a Biological Science

 112 points from at least 2 Scottish Advanced Highers to include grades DD, one to be in a Biological Science

-112 points from the Irish Leaving Certificate at Highers with 3 x B1 grades, one to be in Biology.
-Higher Level subjects considered only with a minimum grade C2
+112 points from the Irish Leaving Certificate at Highers with 2 x H2 grades, one to be in Biology.
+Higher Level subjects considered only with a minimum grade H4

 112 points from the Access to Higher Education Diploma within a Science subject with sufficient Biology content

 Cardiff Metropolitan University Foundation leading to BSc Health Sciences programme

 *For Welsh applicants sitting the reformed Mathematics GCSE, we will accept either GCSE